Big Data Analytics Use Cases

 Financial Services Use Cases

-Financial Services is an information centric industry.
-As a result, analytics is critical across the FS value chain.
+Financial Services is an information industry.
+As a result, reporting & analytics are critical across the FS value chain.
 This value chain contains 4 tiers – suppliers, product providers, channels, and customers.
 Providers include banks, insurance, capital markets firms and asset management companies.
 Regulators monitor all activities within the industry.
 In the multi-tier distribution channel agents include RIAs, insurance agents, commodities agents, and mutual fund agents.

 - Compliance and regulatory reporting